 Who is responsible for creating or updating a job description?

-Why are exempt positions quoted in annual base salary and non-exempt positions quoted in hourly rates?
+Why is the salaried (exempt) structure quoted in annual base salary and the hourly-paid (non-exempt) structure quoted in hourly rates?

-Exempt employees are paid a set salary amount regardless of the number of hours worked.
-Non-exempt employees are compensated based on the specific number of hours they work in compliance with the Fair Labor Standards Act.
+Under the Fair Labor Standards Act, employees in exempt jobs are paid a set salary amount regardless of the number of hours worked; employees in non-exempt jobs are paid for the specific number of hours they work.
 Because of those differences, rates of pay for exempt employees are described in terms of annualized base wages while non-exempt employees are quoted in terms of hourly rate of pay.

 Phase 3: Developing career pathways that will inform career advancement (in process, completion expected in 2024)